BenjaminVC/weatherapp/README.md

 # weatherapp
 A light-weight, live weather application for the linux terminal.

-<b>weatherapp</b> is a live application for the linux terminal that uses latitudinal and longitudinal geographic
-coordinates to access current, local weather information, provided by the NWS API.
+<b>weatherapp</b> is a live application for the linux terminal that automatically updates and displays local weather information as it runs.
+This application uses latitudinal and longitudinal geographic coordinates to access relevant forecast data, provided by the NWS API.

 ![weatherapp live-view](https://github.com/BenjaminVC/weatherapp/blob/main/weatherapplive.png?raw=true)